Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 Our client Sussman did not lie.

-And if he did, he was in this attorney-client relationship thing and you know, give him a pass because you feel bad for him.
+And, you know, give him a pass because you feel bad for him.

-It's a bit of a sideshow by the defense, but to me as a public defender, I can understand why they're doing that.
+But to me, as a public defender, I can understand why they're doing that.

-They want to highlight the quote unquote good work of Michael Sussman and his crew and not have the jury focus on the hard reality that they were pushing a false narrative in the biggest takedown of a presidential candidate, his campaign and ultimately his presidency.
+They want to highlight the quote-unquote good work of Michael Sussman and his crew and not have the jury focus on the hard reality that they were pushing a false narrative in the biggest takedown of a presidential candidate, his campaign and ultimately his presidency.

 And they'll continue to poke holes.